-RGNUL Punjab has released CLAT Admit Cards for the ninth Common Law Admission Test on 19 Apr 2016.
+CNLU will release CLAT Admit Cards for the tenth Common Law Admission Test in the month of April 2017.
 It is necessary to download the hall ticket before exam, check that details are correct in it, know the examination center.

 - Candidate must go to take the test only at the test center that has been mentioned in his / her admit card.